libts/tslib/CONTRIBUTING.md

 * `git push origin master --tags`
 * on Github and Gitlab, edit the release tag:
   * add the release notes from the NEWS file
-  * upload 9 files: 3 times tarball, asc signature and sha256sum files
+  * upload all tarball files: 3 times tarball, asc signature and hashsum files
 * publish, send an email to the mailing list and if you're in the mood, inform distributors that you know don't automatically get informed.
 * celebrate!